ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

         Feel free to change the material, or make the model suit your own game more.
 To learn more about how to make cool art & models in Core, read our **[Art Reference Guide](art.md)** or try a **[Tutorial](modeling_basics.md)**.

-        I went with a simple red gem, and made it a little smaller than the default diamond.
+        In this case the simple red gem is used, and made it a little smaller than the default diamond.

         ![Red Gem Model](../img/EditorManual/Abilities/redGem.png "Red Gem Model"){: .center loading="lazy" }